alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

     es_mc = ft.demo.load_mock_customer(return_entityset=True, random_seed=0)
     es_mc['transactions'].df.head()

 The ``transactions`` entity has one row for every transaction and a ``transaction_time`` for every row.
-The **time index** is the first time information from the row can be used.
-Most people would make the reasonable choice to set the ``transaction_time`` as the time index for the ``transactions`` entity.
-However, finding the time index is not always obvious.
-Let's look at the ``customers`` entity:
+The user has an option to set a **time index** for any entity they create, representing the first time information from the row can be used.
+In this example, most people would make the reasonable choice to set the ``transaction_time`` as the time index for the ``transactions`` entity.
+The choice is not always straightforward; consider the ``customers`` entity:

 .. ipython:: python

     es_mc['customers'].df

 Here we have two time columns ``join_date`` and ``date_of_birth``.
-While either column would be useful for making features, the ``join_date`` is the date when we learn that the customer exists, so it should be used as the time index.
+While either column would be useful for making features, the ``join_date`` should be used as the time index.
+It represents when the data owner learns about the existence of a given customer.
 Specifically: *the time index is the first time anything from a row can be known to the dataset owner*.
 Rows are treated as non-existant prior to the time index.
+The next section shows how to create features using that time index.

 .. _cutoff_time: